-Carving, as an art form, reflects the close ties all Native cultures maintain with the environment.
+Carving, as an art form, reflects the close ties all Alaska Native cultures maintain with the environment.
 The materials used come from the land, and the images usually represent animals, spirits or places.

 The Tlingit carve totems on poles for a variety of purposes.
 Totem poles in front of houses identify the clan’s history.
 Totem poles are also carved to depict stories, to commemorate an event or to honor a deceased loved one or chief.